piratepenguin/valuetrition/README.md

 ## User Stories:

-As a user, I want to add a food to the list of foods I've eaten today

 As a user, I want to create my own version of a certain food by inputting its nutrients and cost

 As a user, I want to be able to select a food and view its nutrients

-As a user, I want to be able to select a food and see how economical it is
+As a user, I want to be able to select a food and see its economical value

+As a user, I want to add a food to the log of foods I've eaten today

+As a user, I want to be able to look over today's log